17 Best Places to Visit in California

 Several nearby destinations are good day trips from San Diego.
 For sunbathing and shopping, La Jolla (14 miles north of San Diego's downtown) is prized for its sandy beaches, as well as its quaint downtown full of gourmet restaurants, art museums, performing arts venues, and antiques shops.

 Another worthwhile excursion from San Diego is the Mission San Juan Capistrano, in a tranquil setting 66 miles north.
 For the taste of a different culture, travelers can visit Tijuana in Mexico, just 20 miles south of San Diego.
-For a stress-free visit, take an organized tour from San Diego to Tijuana.
+For a stress-free visit, consider an organized tour from San Diego to Tijuana.

 Slightly farther away (within two hours of San Diego) are many wonderful weekend getaway destinations such as the dreamy Catalina Island and the mountain resort of Idyllwild.